Mac Guide

 AI renaming with Zush

-Zush is built specifically for this kind of renaming on Mac.
-It handles images, screenshots, PDFs, and documents with AI-powered content analysis.
+Zush AI renamer for Mac is built specifically for this kind of renaming on Mac.
+It handles images, screenshots, videos, PDFs, and documents with AI-powered content analysis.
 You can rename files in batch, set up folder monitoring for automatic renaming of new files, and customize the naming pattern to include dates, categories, or custom prefixes.

-For ongoing automation, Zush can watch folders like your Desktop or Downloads and rename new files as they arrive.
+For ongoing automation, Zush for Mac watches folders like your Desktop or Downloads and renames new files as they arrive.
 That turns batch renaming into a background process that keeps your files organized without manual effort.

 FeatureFinderAutomatorScriptsAI (Zush)